hantuzun/online-cf/README.md

 # online-cf
 Real-time collaborative filtering for item-item similarities

-## Build Instructions
+## Dependencies

-Scripts are written in Python 3.

 ```sh
 pip3 install redis
 ```

+## Instructions
+Scripts are written in Python 3.
+Have your redis servers running before running the scripts.

 ## Latest Issues